night-crawler/chbr/README.md

     let it = BlocksIterator::new_ordered(&mut blocks, &["id", "tags", "attrs", "payload"])?;

     for row in it {
-        // You can be the one implementing a proc macro to avoid doing this let [id, tags, attrs, payload] = row.cols() else {
+        // Or use proc macro
+        let [id, tags, attrs, payload] = row.cols() else {
             return Err("unexpected column count".into());
         };